Kbessingu/Kbessingu/README.md

 ## About Me and My Hobbies
-I'm currently learning C# with the end goals of building apps I can use and arcade-style SNES like game with Monogame.</br>
+I'm currently learning C# with the end goals of building apps I can use and arcade-style SNES like games with Monogame.</br>
 My hobbies are Playing Bass Guitar, Music, Watching EVO and GDQ, Gaming, Reading.